ShadowSlayer03/Employee-Management-System-Python/README.md

-# User-Management-System-Python
+# Employee-Management-System-Python
-A user management system made after learning some basic Python and Django.
+A Employee management system made after learning some basic Python and Django.